 Siding is not only used for its aesthetics, but it can also protect your home against the elements, moisture and insects.
 It makes sense to have the siding installed or replaced in good weather to keep your sheathing dry and to help assure the work can be completed in a timely manner, usually less than a week for most single family homes.

-Vinyl siding cost averages $7.50 to $12.50 per sq. ft. installed; fiber cement siding can cost some 20% to 30% more than vinyl, and must be installed by seasoned pros.
+Vinyl siding cost averages between $7.50 and $12.50 per sq. ft. installed; fiber cement siding can cost some 20% to 30% more than vinyl, and must be installed by seasoned pros.
 One advantage of fiber cement over the less-expensive vinyl siding, is that it will not melt when subjected / exposed to extreme solar radiant heat such as when there is accidental solar lensing caused by neighboring windows or your porch / addition windows focusing the sunlight on a part of your home’s exterior.
 The ROI on new siding is an attractive 76%.
 If you opt for manufactured stone veneer on any part of the home, that option can have an ROI of almost 90%!

 No matter how moderate the climate, Mother Nature has always been full of surprises.
 Anticipation of, preparation for, cold weather can be a relatively inexpensive and simple process.
 Ignoring the possibility of unseasonably cold weather can be very expensive and have very complicated results.